aehrc/pathling/site/docs/index.md

 language that is capable of navigating and extracting data from within the graph of resources and data types that FHIR uses as its data model.
-It provides a convenient way for us to abstract away the complexity of navigating FHIR data structures that we ecounter when using more general query languages such as SQL.
+It provides a convenient way for us to abstract away the complexity of navigating FHIR data structures that we encounter when using more general query languages such as SQL.

 You can get further information about supported syntax and functions within FHIRPath [here](./fhirpath).